lionzeye/Simple-Reddcoin-Widget/README.md

 <h1>Simple Reddcoin Widget with CSS3</h1>

 I'm no designer, but here is a simple Reddcoin wallet address widget made with CSS3 animations.
 There are two versions, large and mini.
-Hovering over the Dogecoin will reveal your address.
+Hovering over the Reddcoin will reveal your address.

 <h2>Live examples</h2>
 [Reddcoin Large](http://eguru.co.nz/dev/reddcoin/Reddcoin.html)<br />